biobakery/metawibele/README.md

 	* File name:
 	$OUTPUT\_DIR/prioritization/$BASENAME\_unsupervised\_prioritization.rank.tsv
 	* These are the results of unsupervised prioritization based on ecological properties.
-Each of protein family has a numeric priority score.
+Each protein family has a numeric priority score.
 	* `$BASENAME_unsupervised_prioritization.rank.tsv` is the overall ranking for all protein families.